access-ci-org/ipf/docs/INSTALL.md

-The JSON files that have been written by previous runs of ipf_configure_xsede would, in some previous versions of IPF get overwritten by subsequent runs of ipf_configure_xsede.
+The JSON files that have been written by previous runs of ipf_configure would, in some previous versions of IPF get overwritten by subsequent runs of ipf_configure.
 This is no longer the case--previous versions get backed up, not overwritten.
 They will *not* be erased by removing OR updating the package (nor will the service files copied to /etc/init.d be erased).

-To perform the update to the latest RPM distribution of ipf-xsede:
+To perform the update to the latest RPM distribution of ipf:

-1.  $ sudo yum update ipf-xsede
+1.  $ sudo yum update ipf
 2. If there are new workflows you need to configure, follow the configuration steps as outlined in the Configuration section below.